kvinay7/interview-preparation/DBMS.md

 ## File System
 A system used by OS to store and organize files on storage devices.
+- Example: Storing student records in a .txt or .csv file
 - Characteristics:
   - Manual data management (no SQL, no automatic indexing)
   - Poor support for relationships between data
   - More prone to data redundancy, inconsistency, integrity and security issues
- - Example: Storing student records in a .txt or .csv file

 ## DBMS (Database Management System)
 Software used to manage databases by providing an interface for data insertion, deletion, updating, and retrieval.
-Database management systems were developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems:
+- Database management systems were developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems:
   - Data redundancy and inconsistency
   - Difficulty in accessing data
   - Data isolation – multiple files and formats
   - Integrity problems
   - Atomicity of updates
   - Concurrent access by multiple users
   - Security problems